US officials: Pilot error caused Kobe Bryant chopper crash

 Flying under visual flight rules, Zobayan was required to be able to see where he was going.
 Flying into the cloud was a violation of that standard and probably led to his disorientation, NTSB said.

-“What part of cloud, when you’re on a visual flight rules program, do pilots not understand?”
-NTSB Vice Chairman Bruce Landsberg said.
+”What part of cloud, when you’re on a visual flight rules program, do pilots not understand?”
+Landsberg said.

 NTSB member Michael Graham said Zobayan ignored his training and added that that as long as helicopter pilots continue flying into clouds without relying on instruments, which requires a high level of training, ”a certain percentage aren’t going to come out alive.”